Sensor Interface Circuit Using a Difference Amplifier

 - Pulse frequency doubling circuit composed of CD4013

-- Interface technology circuit analysis of sensors used in ESP
+- Circuit analysis of sensor and interface technology in ESP

 - Color sensor amplification circuit